James Sallis

 Later short work (uncollected until Time's Hammers) appeared in the USA through the 1970s and 1980s.

-He is the brother of philosopher John Sallis.
+He is the brother of late philosopher John Sallis.

 Career and critical reception

 Sallis has worked as a creative writing teacher, respiratory therapist, musician, music teacher, screenwriter, periodical editor, book reviewer, and translator, winning acclaim for his 1993 version of Raymond Queneau's Saint Glinglin.
 Trained as a respiratory therapist, Sallis worked in intensive care for both adults and newborns at many hospitals.

-In 2000 he appeared as himself in the UK Channel 4 project Asylum (2000)—a mix of both documentary and fiction, where in the future a group of people are looking back at the twentieth century after a virus has wiped out most of the culture—written and directed by Christopher Petit and Iain Sinclair.
-Sallis appeas alongside Michael Moorcock and Ed Dorn.
-In 2012 he played a small part as a detective in the film The Detective's Lover directed by Travis Mills.
-He taught writing classes at Otis College in Los Angeles and until September 2015 at Phoenix College in Arizona; he left his job rather than sign a state-mandated loyalty oath that he regards as unconstitutional.
+In 2000, he appeared as himself in the UK Channel 4 project Asylum (2000)—a mix of both documentary and fiction, where in the future a group of people are looking back at the twentieth century after a virus has wiped out most of the culture—written and directed by Christopher Petit and Iain Sinclair.
+Sallis appears alongside Michael Moorcock and Ed Dorn.
+In 2012, Sallis played a small part as a detective in the film The Detective's Lover, directed by Travis Mills.
+Sallis taught writing classes at Otis College in Los Angeles and until September 2015 at Phoenix College in Arizona; he left his job rather than sign a state-mandated loyalty oath that he regards as unconstitutional.

-In Lit Hub Lisa Levy considered his output significant and diverse and ranked him as perhaps alongside Don DeLillo (b.1936) and Thomas Pynchon (b.
+In Literary Hub, Lisa Levy considered his output significant and diverse and ranked him as perhaps alongside Don DeLillo (b.
+1936) and Thomas Pynchon (b.
 1937).